wowcee/laravel-package-seeds-auto-loader/README.md

             ...
         }

-3. Always using in boot() method of your main package sevice provider:
+3. Register SeedServiceProvider class in the boot() method of your package sevice provider:

         class MyPackageServiceProvider extends ServiceProvider
         {